clastix/kamaji/docs/content/getting-started.md

 service/tenant-00   LoadBalancer   10.32.132.241   192.168.32.240   6443:32152/TCP,8132:32713/TCP   2m20s
 ```

-The regular Tenant Control Plane containers: `kube-apiserver`, `kube-controller-manager`, `kube-scheduler` are running unchanged in the `tcp` pods instead of dedicated machines and they are exposed through a service on the port `6443` of worker nodes in the admin cluster.
+The regular Tenant Control Plane containers: `kube-apiserver`, `kube-controller-manager`, `kube-scheduler` are running unchanged in the `tcp` pods instead of dedicated machines and they are exposed through a service on the port `6443` of worker nodes in the Management Cluster.

 The `LoadBalancer` service type is used to expose the Tenant Control Plane on the assigned `loadBalancerIP` acting as `ControlPlaneEndpoint` for the worker nodes and other clients as, for example, `kubectl`.
 Service types `NodePort` and `ClusterIP` are still viable options to expose the Tenant Control Plane, depending on the case.
 High Availability and rolling updates of the Tenant Control Planes are provided by the `tcp` Deployment and all the resources reconcilied by the Kamaji controller.